 I’ve done it myself, sat for what felt like hours, paining over what to write.
 Having a blank page can be one of the most painful actions a content writer can suffer through.
 We don’t just write on a whim.
 A successful content writer will work with your marketing campaigns and calendars to develop a journey for your readers and prospective clients.

 And so the content writer will understand you and your business.
-They will learn and understand your products or services, your clients, marketplace and their personas.
+They will learn and understand your products or services, clients, marketplace, and personas.

-They will be aware of SEO as previously mentioned and be able to select relevant keywords without ‘keyword stuffing’, the trick of simply putting a selection of keywords into a document which might reduce its readability.
+As previously mentioned, they will be aware of SEO and be able to select relevant keywords without ‘keyword stuffing’, the trick of simply putting a selection of keywords into a document that might reduce its readability.

 The content writer will also fashion an exciting title to compel your audience to read on.
-They will also make it SEO savvy so that it is easier to be found.
+They will also make it SEO savvy to make it easier to be found.

 Success can be a movable feast.
 What one person sees as success, someone will be thinking in a more esoteric fashion.
 But what is true in business is that a successful content writer must have more than just the ability to string two sentences together.
 Writing successful content takes time.
 It takes effort.